 2. All educators must agree to abide by the Texas Educators' Code of Ethics.

-3. To be admitted, applicants must have at least 15 credit hours in the certification area (e.g. math, chemistry, etc.) and a minimum 2.5 cumulative GPA.
-In addition, if your coursework was taken more than 10 years ago, faculty will review your transcript for currency and may require you to take the PACT (see below for details).
+3. To be formally admitted to an Educator Preparation Program, all applicants must have at least 15 credit hours in the certification area (e.g. math, chemistry, etc.) and a minimum 2.5 cumulative GPA.
+In addition, if your coursework was taken more than 10 years ago, faculty will review your transcript for currency and may require you to take either additional coursework or the PACT (see below for details).

-If you hold a degree, you must apply to BOTH the University of Texas at Austin and the UTeach program.
+Degree-holders must be admitted to the University of Texas at Austin to begin the UTeach program.

 Tuition is a flat rate for undergraduates in the College of Natural Sciences or the College of Education.
-See UT Austin's tuition schedule.
+Figure your tuition using UT's tuition calculator.

 Take a look at the UTeach Scholarship page for more information.